yijiawen1203/The-minimum-wage-and-the-Great-Recession/readme.md

 1. I first download the code from the following website: https://www.nber.org/research/data/survey-income-and-program-participation-sipp

+because the data is from 2008.07 to 2012.07, so I need to download SIPP from wave 1 to wave 12.

   After downloading the 2008 sipp data, use the stata to transform the data into csv file.

   then use python to process the data.